France in October

 Getting to France in October

 Luckily while October is still a lovely time to visit France, it is no longer high tourist season, which means everything from airfare to France to hotels in France will be cheaper.
-Because travel in France during off-peak fall, winter and spring months is always cheaper than France in July or France in August, October is a great time to score a cheap flight to France.
+Because travel in France during off-peak fall, winter and spring months is always cheaper than, say, France in August, October is a great time to score a cheap flight to France.

 Where to Stay in France in October

 Not Going to France in October?
-Check out these other months in France posts:
+Check out these other times of the year to go:

 Photos from titou.net flickr